 What happens at the end of the six-year Claim Period?
 Does the settlement extinguish or have any effect on the 25 year or 50 year limited warranty that came with the purchase of your Siding?

-No. The Settlement Agreement does not extinguish or have any effect on the 25 year or 50 year limited warranty that came with the purchase of your Siding.
-This means that after the claims period ends, you may still make a claim under your warranty during the warranty period.
+No. The Settlement Agreement does not extinguish or have any effect on the 25 year or 50 year limited warranty that came with the purchase of your Siding as to any warranty claim that you may have that has not been submitted and approved as part of the settlement.
+That means that after the claims period ends, you may still make a claim under your limited warranty during the warranty period for any Siding not covered by a payment made for a claim submitted as part of this settlement.

 What if I experience damage to my Siding within the first two years after it is installed?
 Does the settlement extinguish or have any effect on the SureStart protection provided by CertainTeed’s limited warranty?